adamadair/Kata/kata02/kata02.md

 search function, and a much better looking chop method.

 ## Day 5 Notes (4/13/2016)
-1. My snallest and most efficient chop to date.
+1. My smallest and most efficient chop to date.
 I took over a month to complete what was supposed to take 5 days, but I think that I am actually better for it.